freesky-edward/freesky-edward.github.io/_posts/2019-08-11-hugo-introduction.md

 ---

 ### Hugo Introduction
-Hugo is one of the best website generators and frameworks, with which we can build a website very easy. it is a similar to jekyll while it writes in golang with higher spreed building. [themes markets]([https://themes.gohugo.io/](https://themes.gohugo.io/)) are open to veryone.
+Hugo is one of the best website generators and frameworks, with which we can build a website very easily. it is similar to jekyll while it writes in golang with higher spreed building. [themes markets]([https://themes.gohugo.io/](https://themes.gohugo.io/)) are open to veryone.

 ![Image title](https://dzone.com/storage/temp/11453293-static-site-generator.jpg)